Association for Intercollegiate Athletics for Women championships: Track and field

+Indoor track and field

+The first official AIAW indoor track and field championship was held in 1980.
+Invitational meets held in 1978 and 1979 served as unofficial championships.

 From 1983 through the present the NCAA has sponsored a women's team championship.

-Outdoor Track and Field
+Outdoor track and field

 Division I (no division 1969–1980)

-AIAW championship 1972–82.
+DGWS and AIAW championships were held from 1969 to 1982.
 The first National Intercollegiate Track and Field Championship was sponsored by DGWS in the spring of 1969.